-Fluctuations in gross profit margin, between periods, may be impacted by the following:
+Fluctuations in gross profit margin, between periods, are predominantly due to the following:

-- An increase or decrease in mother agency fees, relative to model costs. - An increase or decrease in the rate of recovery of advances to models (for the cost of producing initial portfolios and other out-of-pocket costs).
-These costs are expensed as incurred and repayments of such costs are credited to model costs in the period received. - Including London which operates on a different gross profit margin than other subsidiaries.
+- The mix of revenues being derived from talent relationships, which require the reporting of revenues gross (as a principal) versus net (as an agent).
+Model costs consist of costs associated with relationships with models where the key indicators suggest that the Company acts as a principal. - An increase or decrease in mother agency fees, relative to model costs. - An increase or decrease in the rate of recovery of advances to models (for the cost of producing initial portfolios and other out-ofpocket costs).
+These costs are expensed as incurred and repayments of such costs are credited to model costs in the period received. - Inclusion of the London operations.